ciscoheat/deepstate/README.md

 Since the beginning we've had this thing called **program state**, and just as in real life the state can be bloated and packed with confusing rules that seems more important than life itself.
 But full anarchy isn't advantageous either, letting anyone do everything they want, for example writing everywhere in memory without restrictions.
 A middle ground is best, a few clever rules that makes life easier and at the same time prevents fools from ruining things, or others from making mistakes with large repercussions.

 Something that seems very useful in combination with program state is **immutability**.
-Apart from preventing accidental overwrites, we start viewing data as facts, and the state as a snapshot in time, similar to version control software like Git, another idea that has proved to be very useful (especially if you've used bisect).
+It prevents accidental overwrites, and we also start viewing data as facts, and the state as a snapshot in time, similar to version control software like Git, another idea that has proved to be very useful (especially if you've used bisect).

 Making the state become a version controlled repository and commit data to it is appealing, but the whole idea of committing is perhaps not fully compatible with a process like running software.
 In Git you stage changes, review them and finally commit them with a descriptive message.
 There are also no rules to what can be deleted and added in the repository.
 When programming we express known change sets, and they will be applied by a machine at runtime.
 Therefore the concept of **actions**, taken from Flux and Redux, makes sense as a simplified commit.
 They are similar to events but applies only to state updates.